elijah-holt/Global_Literacy_90s/README.md

 # Global Literacy Rate in the 90s

-## Literacy rates per year from 1990-1999 by sex and by global region
+## Literacy Rates Per Year From 1990-1999 by Sex and Region

 ## Final Project for Elijah Holt